Take in a stunning, unspoilt region by rail

 Alternatively, you could visit the famous McCaig's Tower, based on the design of the Roman Colosseum, the tower is the focal point of the town provides wonderful views of Oban and the harbour below.
 The town is built around the Oban Whiskey Distillery, which holds regular tours of its inner factories.
 The Dunstaffnage Castle and Chapel is also within walking distance and the vivid colours of the castle grounds and stoneworks are really something to behold.
 Later, we travel by coach to Stonefield Castle.
 We spend four nights here.

 This morning we sail from nearby Kennacraig to the beautiful Isle of Islay, the southernmost island in the Inner Hebrides.
 Islay is the fifth-largest Scottish island and the seventh-largest surrounding Great Britain.
-The crossing, on the Calmac Ferry, is accompanied by incredible views of the rugged coastline.
-On arrival in Port Ellen, we transfer through the craggy grassy plains to Bowmore, where we enjoy a guided tour of the Distillery.
+The crossing, made aboard the Calmac Ferry, is accompanied by incredible views of the rugged coastline.
+On arrival in Port Ellen, we transfer through the craggy grassy plains to Bruichladdich, where we enjoy a guided tour of the distillery.

-The Distillery is one of the oldest of its kind in Scotland.
-Islay is one of five whiskey distilling locations in the country whose identity and heritage is protected by law and its produce has become famous the world over.
-Those distilleries on the south island produce a whiskey renowned for its strong, peaty flavour, whilst those on the north are known for their lighter malts.
-Bowmore itself is said to have opened in 1779 and is one of only eight remaining active factories on the island.
+Islay is one of five whisky distilling locations in the country whose identity and heritage is protected by law and its produce has become famous the world over.
+Bruichladdich produces mainly single malt Scotch whisky, but has also created its own artisanal gin.
+Owned by Rémy Cointreau, it is one of eight working distilleries on the island.
 Later we continue across the heart of Islay, visiting Port Askaig for a short stop.

 We then continue by ferry to Kennacraig and by coach to Tarbert.
 You have some free time in this Scottish village, built around an inlet to the nearby Loch Fyne.
-Tarbert itself is a Gaelic word for a small neck of land joining two larger pieces, similarly to how the titular village lies.
+Interestingly, Tarbert is a Gaelic word for a small stretch of land joining two larger pieces, similarly to how the titular village lies.

 Today we take the short ferry crossing to the Isle of Bute to visit one of the world's most spectacular Victorian Gothic mansions, Mount Stuart.
 The ancestral home of the Marquesses of Bute was designed by Sir Robert Rowand Anderson for the 3rd Marquess of Bute in the late 1870s, replacing the earlier home which had been lost in a blaze.